flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 ### show-ns-ports.sh

-In order to quickly know the mappings of a namespace, the logical ports and their bindings, consider using the **[show-ns-ports.sh][]** script.
-Here is an example of what to expect, after configuring the cluster with the **l3_nat** setup script.
+In order to quickly reveal the mappings of a namespace, the logical ports and their bindings, consider using the **[show-ns-ports.sh][]** script.
+Example output after configuring the cluster with the **l3_nat** setup script:

     $ vagrant sandbox rollback
     $ vagrant ssh